jonfernq/Learning/OperatingSystems/MemoryManagement/MemoryManagement2.md

 ---
 > Discuss the paged segmentation scheme of memory management.

+First, of all to clear up some things about the potentially confusing term 'paged segmentation'.

+'Virtual memory' is defined as the 'illusion' provided to an individual process that that it has an unlimited amount of physical memory to work with, an illusion provided by the 'demand paging' of 'virtual addresses' from a 'virtual address space' (Anderson & Dahlin 2011-15; Hailperin 2014:207-12)

+'Virtual memory' can be implemented as 'paging', 'segmentation' or a combination of both: 'paged segmentation'.

 In the paged segmentation scheme, the logical address space of a process is divided into segments, and each segment is further divided into pages.

 Component parts of paged segmentation scheme: